 Prior to coming to MSSU, he taught as a Graduate Assistant at the University of Arkansas and as a Teaching Assistant at Oklahoma State University.
 He has performed credit analysis for various law firms.
 In addition, Dr, Rawlins owns and manages a 900-acre farm in southwest Missouri where he raises over 250,000 hens and 150 dairy cows annually.

 Dr. Rawlins has given presentations on capital budgeting, personal finance planning, farm management capitol, and cash budgeting.
 He served on the Executive Committee for the Institute of Chinese Financial Planners.

 While teaching at MSSU, Dr. Rawlins has served on numerous committees for the University including the Long Range Planning and Accreditation Committees.
 He also worked as the Department Head for Finance, Economics, and International Business.
-He developed the Financial Planning tract at SOBA which is accredited by the Financial Planning Association.
+He developed the Financial Planning tract at PSB which is accredited by the Financial Planning Association.
 He has enjoyed working with student organizations, as well and has been the Sponsor for the MSSU Investment Club, attending annual student trips to the Federal Reserve Bank of Chicago.

 Courses: Macroeconomics, Financial Management, Estate Planning, Financial Strategy